3.1 Documentation Integrity as Governance

 - Identify the integrity risk: missing, conflicting, late, unauthenticated, misfiled, copied, or incomplete content.

-- Determine the affected use: care, reporting, release, audit, management, legal health record, or patient safety.
+- Determine the affected use: care, reporting, release, audit, management, the legal health record, or patient safety.

 - Check whether a policy, standard, or data definition already governs the issue.

-- Use the least disruptive correction that preserves the audit trail and record truth.
+- Use the least disruptive correction that preserves the audit trail and the record's truth.

 - Educate the responsible roles and measure whether the problem improves.